google/WebFundamentals/src/content/en/fundamentals/guides/your-first-multi-screen-site/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "Your first multi-device site"
-description: "The web is accessible on a huge range of devices from small-screen phones to huge-screen televisions.
-Learn how to build a site that works well across all these devices."
+description: "The web is accessible on a huge range of devices, from small-screen phones to big-screen televisions.
+Each device presents its own benefits and constraints.
+As a web developer, you are expected to support a full ranges of devices."
 published_on: 2014-01-01
 updated_on: 2014-01-06
 translation_priority: 0